Prof. Lorenzo Marini

 Andree Cappellari (research assistant)

 I have always been a bug enthusiast.
 I studied Natural Sciences at Sapienza University of Rome, and for my MSc thesis I developed an interactive key for the identification of Italian bumblebees.
-I am interested in pollinators, in particular wild bees, biodiversity conservation and network analysis.
+I am interested in pollinators, in particular wild bees, biodiversity conservation and network ecology.
 My research focuses on plant-pollinator networks, both in natural and agricultural landscapes, and my main aim is to investigate how pollinator communities are shaped by abiotic and biotic drivers, such as mass flowering crops and the introduction of alien plant species.

 Elena Gazzea (research assistant)